 The international community's efforts to achieve Education For All (EFA) and the progressive elimination of child labour are inextricably linked.
 On the one hand, education - and, in particular, free and compulsory education of good quality up to the minimum age for entering into employment, as defined by ILO Convention No. 138 (see section on ILO Conventions) - is a key element in the prevention of child labour.
 With no access to quality education, millions of children are forced to work in dangerous and exploitative conditions.

 On the other hand, child labour is one of the main obstacles to EFA, since children who are working full time cannot go to school.
+According to UNESCO, there were 104 million children of primary-school going age not enrolled in school at the turn of the millennium, the majority of whom are working children.
 Child labour also affects the academic achievement of the considerable number of children who combine work and school.
 Quite often this results in these children dropping out of school and entering into full-time employment.